Fr0ntierX/polaris-sdk/README.md

 ## Usage

-The Polaris SDK is designed to be easy to use.
-The following example demonstrates how to encrypt and decrypt a message using the SDK and an ephemeral key.
+Polaris SDK is designed to be user-friendly.
+The following example demonstrates how to encrypt and decrypt messages using the SDK and an ephemeral key:

 ```typescript
 import { EphemeralKeyHandler, PolarisSDK } from "@fr0ntier-x/polaris-sdk";